JoseRoca/WinFBX/docs/RichEdit/CTextRow Class.md

 # <a name="GetCellMargin"></a>GetCellMargin

-ets the cell margin of this row.
+Gets the cell margin of this row.

 ```
 FUNCTION CTextRow.GetCellMargin () AS LONG